J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 You can see the raw data [here](./tasks/univariate_forecasting/assets/simdata.csv).

 <details>
-  <summary>Click here to see my answer</summary>
+  <summary>Click here to see my answers</summary>
---Question 1--
+--Question 1-- "Describe any predictable patterns which you observe in this data (e.g. trend)."

 * Ignoring data noise, there is clear growth in sales over time i.e. 2027 > 2026 > 2025.

-* There is clear seasonal trend within each year: Higher sales for the first 4 months of each year (with linear upward trend over these months) and lower sales in June, July, August and October.
+* There is clear seasonal trend within each year: Higher sales for the first 4 months of each year (with linear(ish) upward trend over these months) with a drop in sales in June, July, August and October.

---Question 2--
+--Question 2-- "Provide predictions (forecasted sales) for the last 3 months of 2027."

 I just eyeballed it, and erred on the conservative side.